orangeduck/mpc/README.md

 mpc_parser_t* mpc_lift_val(mpc_val_t* x);
 ```

-Consumes no input, always successful, always returns `x`
+Consumes no input, always successful, returns `x`

 Combinators
 -----------

 Combinators are functions that take one or more parsers and return a new parser.
-These combinators work independent of what exactly those input parsers return on success.
+These combinators work independent of exactly what data type those input parsers return on success.
 In languages such as Haskell ensuring you don't input one type of data into a parser requiring a different type of data is done by the compiler.
 But in C we don't have that luxury.
 So it is at the discretion of the programmer to ensure that he or she deals correctly with the outputs of different parser types.

 A second annoyance in C is that of manual memory management.
 Some parsers might get half-way and then fail.
 This means they need to clean up any partial data that has been collected in the parse.
 In Haskell this is handled by the Garbage Collector, but in C these combinators will need to take _destructor_ functions as input, which say how clean up any partial data that has been collected.